deldhinoR/FleetController_V0.2/README.md

 2. **Triangular Formation**
    - Maintains a stable triangular formation around the leader.
-   - Allows dynamic formation adjustments if the leader changes.

 3. **Modes & Commands**
    - Set the mode of each drone in one (e.g., OFFBOARD, LAND, ARM).